All Episodes

 I've got that one queued up right now.

-Just a small snippet forward.
+Just a small snippet forwards.

 I'm not going to parse the statement.

-And backwards he says, damn him, this is ugly and a mess.
+And backwards, he says, damn him, this is ugly and a mess.

 And you can imagine Mike McCurry would be very angry about this.

-Oh, he's extremely upset, yes.
+Oh, he's extremely upset.

-I heard you mention about the special...
-Yeah, Ken Starr, I wonder...
 I've got one reversal on him.

 It's not ready for airplay yet.